(Effective January 1, 2002, revision of December 19, 2019)

 Informal Academic Complaint Procedure of the Graduate College

 Academic complaints generally involve students experiencing difficulty in their academic program, or disputes concerning students' status or progress in their academic programs.
 Generally, graduate students should bring complaints to the Graduate College only after attempts have been made to resolve them in a collegial manner at the department/program level using established department/program procedures.
-However, if for any reason a graduate student feels uncomfortable pursuing a complaint through his/her department/program, the complaint may be brought directly to the Graduate College.
+However, if for any reason a graduate student feels uncomfortable pursuing a complaint through their department/program, the complaint may be brought directly to the Graduate College.

 Students should always seek resolution via the Informal Academic Complaint Procedure before initiating the Formal Academic Grievance Procedure.
 To begin the informal process, the student should approach the Associate Dean for Academic Affairs of the Graduate College, who will serve as a mediator.
-S/he will work diligently to help all parties resolve the complaint in a mutually-agreeable fashion.
+The student will work diligently to help all parties resolve the complaint in a mutually-agreeable fashion.
 This process may take an indeterminate time.
 Generally, the Associate Dean provides information to the parties on the progress of the negotiations at regular intervals.

 Formal Academic Grievance Procedure (AGP) of the Graduate College